- Active Directory Issues

 To use Dsmod, you must run the Dsmod command from an elevated Command Prompt.
 To open an elevated Command Prompt, click Start, right-click Command Prompt, and then click Run as administrator.

-DSMOD user "CN=John Doe,CN=Users,DC=mydomain,DC=Com" -pwd A1b2C3d4 -mustchpwd yes
+dsmod user "CN=John Doe,CN=Users,DC=mydomain,DC=com" -pwd A1b2C3d4 -mustchpwd yes

-Resetting passwords using PowerShell cmdlets
+Resetting Active Directory passwords using PowerShell

-Resetting passwords using ADSelfService Plus
+Resetting Active Directory passwords using ADSelfService Plus

-• Users can reset their Active Directory passwords right from the login screen of their Windows, Linux, and macOS machines, as well as through their mobile devices using the ADSelfService Plus Android and iOS apps.
+- Users can reset their Active Directory passwords right from the login screen of their Windows, Linux, and macOS machines, as well as through their mobile devices using the ADSelfService Plus Android and iOS apps.

-• Self-service password reset and account unlock can be enabled for all the users in the domain or for specific users by creating OU and group-based policies.
+- Self-service password reset and account unlock can be enabled for all the users in the domain or for specific users by creating OU and group-based policies.

 To enable self-service password reset for Active Directory users using ADSelfService Plus:

-1. Download and install ADSelfService Plus.
+- Download and install ADSelfService Plus.
+Log in using adminstrative credentials.

-5. Go to Configuration > Self-Service > Policy Configuration.
+- Go to Configuration > Self-Service > Policy Configuration.

-7. Select the Reset Password checkbox.
+- Select the Reset Password checkbox.
 Then, click Select OUs/Groups to select the users to whom you want to enable this feature.

-8. Click Save Policy.
+- Click Save Policy.

-12. Now enroll users by going to Configuration > Administrative Tools > Quick Enrollment.
+- Based on the methods you choose, users may need to provide the information required for that method to enroll.
+Go to Configuration > Administrative Tools > Quick Enrollment.
 You can automatically enroll users, send them a notification, or force them to enroll.

 That’s it!
 Once users are enrolled, they can reset their passwords, without contacting the help desk.

-You may also like
+Download now Learn moreYou may also like

 FAQs